shirazkn/sensor-network-sim/README.md

 - Allows for easy extension into realistic sensor network limitations such as packet drops, asynchronous update and bandwidth considerations.

-- Allows for easy implementation of new estimation algorithms and numerical comparison amongst them
+- Allows for easy implementation of new estimation algorithms and numerical comparison amongst them by running them concurrently

 #### Here are the instructions to...
 ### Install :